 The Board of Trustees of Ultimus Managers Trust (the "Trust") has concluded, based upon the recommendation of Lyrical Asset Management LP, that it is in the best interests of the U.S. Value ETF (the "Fund") and its shareholders that the Fund be liquidated.
-Pursuant to a Plan of Liquidation (the "Plan") approved by the Board of Trustees, the Fund will be liquidated and dissolved no later than May 21, 2024 (the "Liquidation Date").
+Pursuant to a Plan of Liquidation (the "Plan") approved by the Board of Trustees, the Fund will be liquidated and dissolved on or about May 24, 2024 (the "Liquidation Date").